 According to the National Institute of Allergy and Infectious Disease, it does not take much of the food to cause a severe reaction in highly allergic people.
 In fact, as little as 1/44,000 of a peanut kernel can cause an allergic reaction for severely allergic individuals.

-There is no medication to prevent food allergy.
-The goal of treatment is to avoid the foods that cause the symptoms.
-After seeing your child's physician and finding foods to which your child is allergic, it is very important to avoid these foods and other similar foods in that food group.
+After seeing a physician and finding foods to which your child is allergic, it is very important to avoid these foods and other similar foods in that food group.
 If you are breastfeeding your child, it is important to avoid foods in your diet to which your child is allergic.
-Small amounts of the food allergen may be transmitted to your child through your breast milk and cause a reaction.
+Small amounts of the food allergen may go to your child through the breast milk and cause a reaction.

 It is also important to give vitamins and minerals to your child if he/she is unable to eat certain foods.
-Discuss this with your child's physician.
+Discuss this further with your physician.

-For children who have had a severe food reaction, your child's physician may prescribe an emergency kit that contains epinephrine, which helps stop the symptoms of severe reactions.
-Consult your child's physician for further information.
+For children who have had a severe food reaction, your physician may prescribe an emergency kit that contains epinephrine, which helps stop the symptoms of severe reactions.
+Discuss this further with your physician.

-Some children, under the direction of his/her physician, may be given certain foods again after 3 to 6 months to see if he/she has outgrown the allergy.
-Many allergies may be short-term in children and the food may be tolerated after the age of 3 or 4.
+Some children, under the direction of your physician, may be given certain foods again after three to six months to see if the child has outgrown the allergy.
+Many allergies may be short term in children and the food may be tolerated after the age of 3 or 4.

 Dining out with food allergies:

-If your child has one or more food allergies, dining out can be a challenge.
+If you have one or more food allergies, dining out can be a challenge.
 However, it is possible to have a healthy and satisfying dining-out experience â€” it just takes some preparation and persistence on your part.

-The American Dietetics Association offers these tips for dealing with food allergies when your family is eating away from home:
+The American Dietetics Association offers these tips for dealing with food allergies when you are eating away from home: